benjaminl64/sample-code-1/README.md

 This sample code is part of an assignment I completed for Northwestern's Data Science with R course, STAT 301-2.
 This assignment covers workflows and feature engineering.
 Each R script name reflects the steps of the assignment that were completed in that specific R script.

+Note: File paths in the code do not work as intended in the repo.

 ## Citation